zl4yy/micropython/ports/tiva_c/README.md

 This is a minimalist port and only provides:
 - REPL interface to MicroPython
 - UART0 at 115kbps (via USB debug port)
-- Onboard GPIO control to use LEDs and Switches
+- Onboard GPIO control
 - Time and delay using SysTick
 - Nokia 5110 LCD clones (PD8544 based)
+- SSI basic SPI Master (Motorola/Freescale mode)
+- SD Card reader in SPI mode (Read only)

-Full GPIO control, SPI, I2C, DMA or hardware FPU are not supported.
+ADC, I2C, DMA or hardware FPU are not supported.

 ## Time and delay
 Example usage: